 Infectious Disease Prevention & Exposure Control for Emergency First Responders

 March 9, 2020

-Gail Chanpong is a Public Health Professional and a Certified Industrial Hygienist with varied field‐based experience with the Oil and Gas Industry and multicultural public health programs in international settings.
+Gail Chanpong, DrPH, CIH is a Public Health Professional and a Certified Industrial Hygienist with varied field‐based experience with the Oil and Gas Industry and multicultural public health programs in international settings.
 She has a Doctorate in Public Health with a focus on infectious disease prevention.
 Since 2010, Gail has taught Global Health as a Distinguished Professor of Public Health and Fulbright Specialist with Universidad de la Sabana, Faculty of Nursing, in Bogotá, Colombia.
 In OSHA Region 10, she continues to contribute to Hazardous Materials / Industrial Hygiene short-courses at University of Washington and Shoreline Community College.

 John Lynch, MD, MPH is an Associate Professor of Medicine, Allergy and Infectious Diseases at the University of Washington Harborview Medical Center (HMC).
 He is the Medical Director of the Harborview Infectious Disease Clinic, HMC’s Employee Health Center and HMC’s Antimicrobial Stewardship Program.
 His focus is on the prevention of healthcare associated infections, rational use of anti-microbials and employee health.

 In addition to our regular curriculum for this course, Dr. Lynch will be joining in via video conference for a brief update and Q&A session on the developing Coronavirus epidemic, and strategies for preventing its spread.

 This course is designed for fire department medical services officers and medical directors, emergency medical technicians, designated infection control officers, fire department logistics unit personnel, emergency medical services network nurses, and those responsible for infection prevention and control in fire departments.